 Aft to port, there is a generous sized chart table with chart stowage within and a closed locker beneath, adjacent main electrical panel and closed locker outboard.
 Access aft to a further large closed locker.
 The Galley is situated to starboard, opposite the navigation area, and is equipped with a 2 burner Origo 3000 alcohol cooker and an inset stainless steel sink with manually pumped fresh water.
 Open plate and bottle stowage behind and aft of sink.

 There is a relatively large galley working space inboard of the cooker and the adjacent engine space cover offers additional working space.
 The bottom companionway step conceals a rubbish bin.

 Auxiliary power is provided by a rugged, sea water cooled, two cylinder 18hp Sabb 2H diesel engine.
-The engine was fully overhauled around 1000 hours ago and total running hour from new now showing as 3019 hours.
+The engine was fully overhauled around 1000 hours ago and total running hours from new now showing as 3019 hours.
 It starts easily without undue smoke, runs smoothly, with incredibly little vibration transferred.

-Drive is through a variable pitch propeller with separate clutch to provide forward and reverse gear.
-The propeller can be feathered within its aperture to minimise sailing drag.
-2 X 110ah lead acid batteries are charged by an engine driven alternator while a 10w Solar panel mounted on aft deck, provides trickle charge maintenance of the batteries when the vessel is left unused.
+Conventional shaft drive to 3 blade fixed prop 2 X 110ah lead acid batteries are charged by an engine driven alternator while a 10w Solar panel mounted on aft deck, provides trickle charge maintenance of the batteries when the vessel is left unused.